-As such if a household does not have sufficient income to meet the private rental rates for a unit in a given year (i.e. 35% of their disposable income is less than average market rent), they cannot afford the rent by themselves.
+As such if a household does not have sufficient income to meet the private rental rates for a unit in a given year (i.e. 35% of their disposable income is less than average market rent), they cannot afford the rent by themselvessustainably.
 Given that those households who do not qualify for a mortgage also cannot afford private rent, these households require social housing supports.
-An overview of those that cannot afford private rental is provided in Table 3., with further information per decile per unit provided in Appendix 3.
+An overview of those that cannot afford private rental is provided in Table 3.19 Table 3.20, with further information per decile per unit provided in Appendix 2.